UniMath/agda-unimath/src/foundation/null-homotopic-maps.lagda.md

       ( all-elements-equal-null-htpy-has-element-domain-is-set-codomain)
 ```

-### If the codomain is a set and the domain is inhabited the type of null-homotopies is a proposition
+### If the codomain is a set and the domain is inhabited then being null-homotopic is a property

 ```agda
 module _